Prescribing Medical Cannabis

 You can find a list of information for physicians below.

-RESOURCE: Details on CBD research, Texas regulations and an inside look at Compassionate Cultivation
+RESOURCE: Texas CBD Today: Details on CBD research, Texas regulations, dosing guidelines, an inside look at Compassionate Cultivation and product information.

 How to Register for the Compassionate Use Registry of Texas (CURT) and Add Treatment Plans